NNDEV1/StarSocial/README.md

 ## Thanks

-To myself to create this project
+To myself for create this project